 - Set internal performance goals for your support team.

-To set up an SLA rule, go to Inbox > Automation > SLA Rules.
-Then, click ‘New rule’:
+To start setting conversation SLAs with rules, go to Inbox > Automation > Rules, and click ‘New rule’:

-Next, select the data that will trigger the SLA rule.
+Next, select the filters a conversation should match for the rule to apply.
 For example, if you want your sales team to prioritize conversations with high-intent leads, you could target leads who start conversations on a certain page, or use specific words in their conversation:

 Then, name your SLA:

-Pro tip: You should give each SLA a clear and specific name, so you can easily identify and track it in your SLA reports.
+Pro tip: Give each SLA a clear and specific name, so you can easily identify and track them in your SLA reports.

 Next, set the target for your team’s first response time.